Cierpisz, Łańcut County

 Cierpisz is a village in the administrative district of Gmina Łańcut, within Łańcut County, Subcarpathian Voivodeship, in south-eastern Poland.

-It lies approximately 8 km south-west of Łańcut and 12 km east of the regional capital Rzeszów.
+History

-The first mention of the village dates back to 1624 and is contained in the document issued by the then owner Kraczkowa - Zbigniew Alexander Kornyakt.
+The first mention of the village dates back to 1624 and is contained in the document issued by the then owner Kraczkowa, Zbigniew Alexander Kornyakt.

+Five Polish citizens were murdered by Nazi Germany in the village during World War II.